EnsemblGSOC/tony-gsoc-2018/README.md

 After checking all the finished jobs, `process_result.py` will back-propogate the results from Jobs table to Chromosome table and GCA table.
 If the sum of all the status under one accession is 0 in the Jobs table, the respective chromosome/assembly's status will be updated to 0.
 Upon completion, the script then look through Chromosome table, if the sum of status of all the chromosomes under one GCA_accession is 0, the status of the assembly will be marked as 0.
 When an assembly at chromosome level is finished, the folders of the chromosomes are copied to the assembly's folder.

 This workflow is designed to be modular and additional analysis can be added easily.
-The only modification nessary other than the cwl workflow itself is to add additional job_name in `Jobs` table and add tests for completion in `process_result.py` script.
+The only modification necessary other than the cwl workflow itself is to add additional job_name in `Jobs` table and add tests for completion in `process_result.py` script.